Feasibility study for detecting metal springs in mesh boxes

 Stuck metal hangers in the corners of a mesh box recognized by industrial image processing during a proof of concept.

-The system has recognized stuck metal hangers in the corners of the mesh box.
+The system detected metal springs stuck in the corners of the mesh box.

 Error on the side wall